AOSC-Dev/aosc-os-abbs/CONTRIBUTING.md

 Issues
 ------

 You should at least give us what happened (by some screen copy-paste) and how to reproduce.
+Please, always make your title **AND** your description descriptive.
+Never use titles like *need a package*.

 Code Changes
 ------------